Academic Standing

 Use the GPA Calculator to get a more exact caluclation.

-The Success Planning Webinar is a confidential space where students learn about academic standing requirements.
-The webinar consists of the Gies Self-Evaluation and the Mentee Availability From.
+The Success Planning Module is a confidential space where students learn about academic standing requirements.
 Students will be guided through the Gies Self-Evaluation to reflect on wellness areas of Student Success: Eat, Sleep, Connect, Create.
-Students will also complete the Mentee Availablity Form to schedule required Study Tables and Community Meet-ups with their mentors.
-Students who do not attend a webinar will have a hold placed on their account until they meet the requirement.
+Students will also complete the Mentee Availability Form to schedule required Study Tables and Community Meetups with their mentors.
+Students who do not complete the module will have a hold placed on their account until they meet the requirement.

 Attend Study Tables

 Study Tables are available to all Gies students.
 They provide 1:1 guidance with a Peer Mentor and Peer Tutor.
-Mentors help students outline academic plans using Self-Help Guides.
+Mentors help students outline their academic plans using Self-Help Guides.
 Tutors help students with direct instructional problem solving.
-Study Tables begin the third week of instruction.
-Students will be required to attend one Study Table per month:
+Success Planning students are required to attend one Study Table per month and complete the guide of the month with their mentor:

 Guides of the Month (Fall/Spring):